It’s Easy to Order From:

 You may click on any image to open this gallery to see larger images.
 My packing process from left to right, top to bottom is:

 1 – I have new cardboard flats (two sizes).
 Here I am packing a softcover, first inserting it in a plastic bag.
-Note the smaller piece of cardboard.
+Note the smaller piece of cardboard to provide rigidity to the softcover book, not needed with a hardcover book.

 2 – I attach a softcover to the smaller cardboard for rigidity while forming the cardboard around the book in the next steps.
 This is not necessary for a hardcover book which is already rigid.